objectiv/objectiv.io/docs/docs/tracking/react-native/plugins/react-navigation.md

 # ReactNavigation

-Optional plugin, for anyone using ReactNavigation, providing automatic tracking of RootLocationContext, PathContext, Screen listeners for Tabs and Drawers and an automatically tracked Link components.
+Optional plugin, for anyone using ReactNavigation, providing automatic tracking of RootLocationContext, PathContext, Screen listeners for Tabs and Drawers and an automatically tracked Link component.

 ## Installation
 ```sh